ammarbinfaisal/blog/_posts/2024-07-23-writeup-journal-imaginary-ctf.md

 ---

-*This is my first ctf challenge writeup.*
+*This is my first writeup regarding a ctf challenge.*

 # PHP Source Code